Croatia

-The Croats arrived in the late 6th century.
-By the 7th century, they had organized the territory into two duchies.
+The Croats arrived in modern-day Croatia, then part of Roman Illyria, in the late 6th century.
+In the 7th century, they organized the territory into two duchies.
 Croatia was first internationally recognized as independent on 7 June 879 during the reign of Duke Branimir.
 Tomislav became the first king by 925, elevating Croatia to the status of a kingdom.
 During the succession crisis after the Trpimirović dynasty ended, Croatia entered a personal union with Hungary in 1102.
 In 1527, faced with Ottoman conquest, the Croatian Parliament elected Ferdinand I of Austria to the Croatian throne.
-In October 1918, the State of Slovenes, Croats, and Serbs, independent from Austria-Hungary, was proclaimed in Zagreb, and in December 1918, it merged into the Kingdom of Yugoslavia.
+In October 1918, the State of Slovenes, Croats, and Serbs, independent from the Habsburg Empire, was proclaimed in Zagreb, and in December 1918, it merged into the Kingdom of Yugoslavia.
 Following the Axis invasion of Yugoslavia in April 1941, most of Croatia was incorporated into a Nazi-installed puppet state, the Independent State of Croatia.
 A resistance movement led to the creation of the Socialist Republic of Croatia, which after the war became a founding member and constituent of the Socialist Federal Republic of Yugoslavia.
 On 25 June 1991, Croatia declared independence, and the War of Independence was successfully fought over the next four years.

-Croatia is a republic and a parliamentary liberal democracy.
-It is a member of the European Union, the Eurozone, the Schengen Area, NATO, the United Nations, the Council of Europe, the OSCE, the World Trade Organization, and a founding member of the Union for the Mediterranean.
-An active participant in United Nations peacekeeping, Croatia contributed troops to the International Security Assistance Force and filled a nonpermanent seat on the United Nations Security Council for the 2008–2009 term.
-Since 2000, the Croatian government has invested in infrastructure, especially transport routes and facilities along the Pan-European corridors.
+Croatia is a republic and a parliamentary democracy.
+It is a member of the European Union, the Eurozone, the Schengen Area, NATO, the United Nations, the Council of Europe, the OSCE, the World Trade Organization, a founding member of the Union for the Mediterranean, and is currently in the process of joining the OECD.
+An active participant in United Nations peacekeeping, Croatia contributed troops to the International Security Assistance Force and was elected to fill a non-permanent seat on the United Nations Security Council in the 2008–2009 term for the first time.

-Croatia is classified by the World Bank as a high-income economy and ranks 40th in the Human Development Index.
+Croatia is a developed country with an advanced high-income economy.
 Service, industrial sectors, and agriculture dominate the economy.
-Tourism is a significant source of revenue for the country, which is ranked among the 25 most popular tourist destinations.
-The state controls a part of the economy, with substantial government expenditure.
-The European Union is Croatia's most important trading partner.
+Tourism is a significant source of revenue for the country, with nearly 20 million tourist arrivals as of 2019.
+Since the 2000s, the Croatian government has heavily invested in infrastructure, especially transport routes and facilities along the Pan-European corridors.
+Croatia has also positioned itself as a regional energy leader in the early 2020s and is contributing to the diversification of Europe's energy supply via its floating liquefied natural gas import terminal off Krk island, LNG Hrvatska.
 Croatia provides social security, universal health care, and tuition-free primary and secondary education while supporting culture through public institutions and corporate investments in media and publishing.